Austinkkk3/Bob-Dev-Day-Track-C/BUILD_GUIDE_SIMPLE.md

   - accept PDF only
   - allow multiple files
   - maximum 10 files
-- If more than 10 files are uploaded, show an error and only process the first 10
+- If more than 10 files are uploaded, show an error and truncate to the first 10

 Buttons:
 - Create exactly 4 controls in one row:
-  1. Submit
+  1. Submit (primary)
-  2. Analyze
+  2. Analyze (secondary)
-  3. Generate Summary
+  3. Generate Summary (secondary)
-  4. Export CSV
-- Submit should be primary
-- Analyze and Generate Summary should be secondary
-- Export CSV should be a download button that appears only when data exists
+  4. Export CSV — a st.download_button that appears only when st.session_state.df is not None
+- Also include a Clear All button that:
+  - resets st.session_state.df to None
+  - resets st.session_state.summary to None
+  - resets st.session_state.processed_hashes to an empty set()
+  - calls clear_cache()
+  - calls st.rerun()

 Submit behavior:
 - When Submit is clicked:
   - if no files are uploaded, show a warning
-  - otherwise show:
+  - filter out files whose MD5 hash (computed from file.getvalue()) is already in st.session_state.processed_hashes
+  - if all files were already processed, show a warning and stop
+  - for new files only:
-    - a progress bar created with st.progress(0)
-    - a status text placeholder
+    - show a progress bar with st.progress(0) and a status text placeholder
-  - call process_invoices(uploaded_files)
-  - if process_invoices supports progress updates, reflect them in the progress bar
-  - otherwise simulate file-by-file progress updates in app.py before or after processing so the UI still shows progress
-  - progress text should read like:
-    - "Processing file 2 of 3: marriott_hotel.pdf..."
+    - define a progress_callback(completed, total, filename) function that updates the progress bar and status text with text like: "Processing file 2 of 3: marriott_hotel.pdf..."
+    - call: df, debug_info = process_invoices(new_files, max_workers=2, progress_callback=progress_callback)
-  - after processing completes:
+    - after processing:
-    - clear the progress bar
-    - clear the status text
+      - clear the progress bar and status text
-    - store result in st.session_state.df
+      - append new rows to st.session_state.df using pd.concat (or assign directly if df was None)
+      - add successfully processed file hashes to st.session_state.processed_hashes (a file is successful if its filename does not appear in debug_info with a value starting with "ERROR")
       - reset st.session_state.summary to None
       - show a success message
+      - if any files failed, show a warning listing their filenames

 Results section:
-- Show this section only if st.session_state.df exists and is not empty
+- Show this section only if st.session_state.df is not None and not empty
 - Display exactly 3 metric cards:
-  1. Files Processed
+  1. Files Processed (from len(st.session_state.processed_hashes))
-  2. Line Items
+  2. Line Items (from len(df))
-  3. Total Amount
-- Total Amount must be formatted as $X,XXX.XX
+  3. Total Amount formatted as $X,XXX.XX

 DataFrame display:
-- Show a styled dataframe with emoji column headers.
+- Show a styled dataframe with emoji column headers
 - Use exactly these 7 display columns in this order:
   - 📅 Date
   - 🏢 Vendor